-According to Bakers Federation, the British baking industry is worth £3.6 billion, and has seen substantial growth since the television launch of the Great British Bake Off back in 2010.
+According to The Federation of Bakers, the British baking industry is worth £3.6 billion, and has seen substantial growth since the television launch of the Great British Bake Off back in 2010.
 BARB (Broadcasters’ Audience Research Board) has shown approximately 12 million viewers per episode in the latest 2015 series with the final being declared the most watched TV programme of the year peaking at 14.5 million viewers.

 <p style="text-align:center;"> <img title="Cake Making & Decorating Business Statistics in UK Infographic" src="https://www.ashburnham-insurance.co.uk/wordpress/media/cake-making-decorating-business-statistics.png" alt="Cake Making & Decorating Business Statistics in UK Infographic" /> Infographic by <a title="Ashburnham Insurance Services" href="https://www.ashburnham-insurance.co.uk">Ashburnham Insurance</a></p>